Joe Richardson, Technical Sales Engineer

 Everyone has heard of the term “turned inside out”, it may not be possible for that to happen to a human being, but I have seen what I think was the closest thing.

-My wife and I, along with our three kids hosted a foreign exchange student several years ago.
+My wife and I, along with our three kids, hosted a foreign exchange student several years ago.
 I guess this was the best way we could think of infringing our redneck lifestyle onto an unsuspecting civilized European.
 This unfortunate student’s name was Jannek, from Hamburg, Germany.
 We lived in the country on a family place that had previously been a dairy farm.
 There were 25 acres with a dairy barn, hay barns and other sheds of various dilapidated conditions necessary to support a 70-cow milking operation.
 Since we had shut down the milking operation, we bought a few beef cows to keep the grass grazed down.
 There must be something to Corb Lund’s song, Cows Around, as it pretty much encompasses the entirety of my last 51 years.

-On occasion I would buy a few pallets of feed for the cows and store it in a lean-to shed that connected to our hay barn.
+On occasion, I would buy a few pallets of feed for the cows and store it in a lean-to shed that connected to our hay barn.
 After all, as Corb’s song goes, “What else am I going to spend my money on?”.
 This shed had a good roof but was exposed on the sides to whatever could get through the pipe fence surrounding it.

-Over the course of a few weeks, prior to us picking up Jannek at the airport, we had notice evidence of critters breaking in to our sacks of cow feed and not only eating their fill, but also spreading about half a bag of feed all around the ground.
+Over the course of a few weeks, prior to us picking up Jannek at the airport, we had noticed evidence of critters breaking in to our sacks of cow feed and not only eating their fill, but also spreading about half a bag of feed all around the ground.
 I think just so they could find those just-right bites to satisfy their palate.
 Now for a penny-pinching miser such as me, this was truly a dastardly deed.

 One night, a few days after Jannek settled in, we decided we would pay a little visit to the feed shed and throw a surprise scare into those gluttonous critters, hopefully sending them off to find a new venue for their nightly feasts.
 Jannek, my son, and I geared up with our high-beam spotlight and headed off for the feed shed.

-This seemed to me to be the perfect opportunity to train the next generation on stealth tactics for approaching unsuspecting no-good doers.
+This seemed to me to be the perfect opportunity to train the next generation on stealth tactics for approaching unsuspecting no-good-doers.
 About half way to the shed we mapped out our approach route, agreed to vocal silence and proceeded to the shed in a quasi-hunched or squatted meander.
 I’m still not sure why a stealth approach in the dark requires such an awkward maneuver, but it was taught to me, so I’ll pass it on.
 We also agreed that once we were in prime position, which we determined would be about 20 feet from the pallets of feed, we would throw on the spot light and make the awfullest racket the three of us could muster.

 We approached with my son carrying the spotlight and was shoulder to shoulder with Jannek.
 I brought up the rear, after all, I thought it would be best that they have front row seat to the ambush.
-Once in position I pulled the boys shirts, signaling to stop.
+Once in position I pulled the boys' shirts, signaling to stop.
 I patted them on the shoulder three times with the third pat ending in a squall of ruckus and instant flash of 2 million candle powers of light.

 In all honesty, we were expecting a couple of opossums or maybe a raccoon.
 Unfortunately, the spotlight illuminated the backside of one big ole skunk who immediately raised his back feet into the most acrobatic handstand any gymnast could ever maneuver and then finished off his reactive performance with a puff of fine mist, like a quiet, subtle firework signaling the end of his brief performance.
 He then trotted off on his merry way.